-Step 1 SUM General Application Complete the SUM General Application using a fine point pen.
-An incomplete or illegible form may cause delays or a denial of your admission to SUM Bible College and Theological Seminary.
+Step 1 SUM General Application Complete the online SUM General Application.
+An incomplete form may cause delays or a denial of your admission to SUM Bible College and Theological Seminary.
 Step 2 Pastor's Reference Form Ask your Senior Pastor or Youth Pastor to complete and submit the Pastor Reference form.
 It is the applicant's responsibility to verify that references are forwarded to our institution in a timely manner.
 References submitted by family members and current SUM students are considered invalid.
 Step 3 General Reference Form Ask an employer or other unrelated individual who knows you well to complete the General Reference form.
 References submitted by family members and current SUM students are considered invalid.
-0 Step 4 Official Transcripts Request official transcripts from your former high school (and college, if applicable) to be mailed to SUM.
+Step 4 Official Transcripts Request official transcripts from your former high school (and college, if applicable) to be mailed to SUM.
 Applicants may personally deliver an official transcript from his/her high school of college if the document is in its original, sealed envelope.
 Unofficial transcripts may be faxed only for the purpose of admissions.
 Official transcripts are required in all student files.
 All applicants must have a high school diploma or GED certification.
-Step 5 Admission Essay Essays will be reviewed not only for content, but for format and punctuation to help determine collegiate writing skills.
-Each essay must be 12 point font and 300-350 words, double spaced.
-Essays will not be accepted if handwritten.
-If essays fail to meet requirements they will be sent back to the applicant for correction.
-Typed Essay Personal Testimony (1-Page) How did I become a Christian?
+Step 5 Admissions Essay The essay will be reviewed not only for content, but for format and punctuation to help determine collegiate writing skills.
+The essay must be 12 point font and 300-350 words, double spaced.
+The essay will not be accepted if handwritten.
+If the essay fails to meet requirements it will be sent back to the applicant for correction.
+The essay must answer the following three questions: How did I become a Christian?
 How am I currently serving in my home church?
 Upon graduation from SUM, where do I feel the Lord is leading me?
 Step 6 Application Fee A one-time, nonrefundable \$20 fee must be sent along with your documents before your application can be processed.
-Step 7 SUM Covenant Agreement Form Sign the Student Covenant Agreement Form, after having read these three documents: Doctrinal Statement, Course Catalog and Student Handbook. are found online at www.sum.edu/catalog.
-The Doctrinal Statement is found in the Course Catalog (www.sum.edu/catalog) and the Student Handbook is found at www.sum.edu/student-life.
+Step 7 SUM Community Covenant Sign the SUM Community Covenant after having read these three documents: Doctrinal Statement, Course Catalog, and Student Handbook.
+Links to these documents are located at http://sum.edu/apply-online.
 Step 8 FERPA Form Applicants must sign this document, specifying who has the right to view their personally identifiable record information.
 Step 9 Admissions Interview Once SUM Bible College & Theological Seminary has received completed applications from prospective students, an interview will be scheduled with a member of our admissions team.